Why is my RV battery not charging? Problems & Solutions

 Step 1: Look for the manufacturing date on your battery.

-Step 2: Replace batteries older than six years.
+Step 2: Replace batteries that are older than six years.

 1. Ensure correct charging voltage and method

-Step 1: Use a charger that meets your battery manufacturer's voltage specifications.
+Step 1: Use a charger that meets the voltage specifications of your battery manufacturer.

-Step 2: Avoid using accessory battery chargers (e.g. car chargers) that do not meet the correct specifications.
+Step 2: Avoid using aftermarket battery chargers (e.g. car chargers) that do not meet the correct specifications.

 Conclusion

-It can be daunting to figure out why your RV battery isn't charging, but identifying the root cause is crucial to a smooth and enjoyable camping experience.
-Whether your RV battery isn't charging while connected to shore power, your inverter, or your tow vehicle, troubleshooting common problems like faulty converters, loose connections, or incorrect settings can make a significant difference.
+Trying to figure out why your RV battery isn't charging can be daunting, but determining the root cause is critical to a smooth and enjoyable camping experience.
+Whether your RV battery isn't charging while connected to shore power, your inverter, or your tow vehicle, fixing common problems like faulty converters, loose connections, or incorrect settings can make a significant difference.